luketych/short_url_router/README.md

 - All endpoints include proper error handling
 - Database errors are logged and handled gracefully
 - API errors from Short.io are properly managed
+- Health check endpoint for monitoring service status

+## Container Configuration

+The service is containerized with the following features:
+- Health checks
+- Automatic restarts
+- Resource limits (CPU and memory)
+- Environment variable configuration
+- Volume support for persistent data